Munnamm27/Munnamm27/README.md

 ## Hi there
 - 👋 Hi, I’m @Munnamm27
 - 👀 I love data science
-- 🌱 I’m currently learning model deployment
+- 🌱 I’m currently learning MLOPs
-- 💞️ ask me about tensorflow/DNN
+- 💞️ ask me about tensorflow/DNN,Plotly-Dash
 - 📫 How to reach me: Email
 <!---
 Munnamm27/Munnamm27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.